Andrés Escobar

-Andrés Escobar Saldarriaga ([anˈdɾes eskoˈβaɾ saldaˈrjaɣa]; 13 March 1967 – 2 July 1994) was a Colombian footballer who played as a defender.
+Andrés Escobar Saldarriaga ([anˈdɾes eskoˈβaɾ saldaˈrjaɣa]; 13 March 1967 – 2 July 1994) was a Colombian professional footballer who played as a centre-back.
 He played for Atlético Nacional, BSC Young Boys, and the Colombia national team.
 Nicknamed The Gentleman, he was known for his clean style of play and calmness on the pitch.

-On 2 July 1994, Escobar was murdered in the aftermath of the 1994 FIFA World Cup, reportedly as retaliation for having scored an own goal which contributed to the team's elimination from the tournament.
+On 2 July 1994, Escobar was murdered in the aftermath of the 1994 FIFA World Cup, reportedly as retaliation for having scored an own goal which contributed to Colombia's elimination from the tournament.
 His murder further tarnished the image of the country internationally.
-Ironically, Escobar himself had worked to promote a more positive image of Colombia, earning acclaim in the country.
+Escobar himself had worked to promote a more positive image of Colombia, earning acclaim in the country.

-His previous coach, Francisco Maturana, denied that Escobar's murder had any connection to football or the World Cup, but rather was due to his being "in the wrong place at the wrong time" at a violent time in Colombia's history.

 Escobar is still held in high regard by Colombian fans, and is especially mourned and remembered by Atlético Nacional's fans.

 Early life

 Andrés Escobar Saldarriaga was born in Medellín on 13 March 1967.
 He grew up in a middle-class family.
 He attended Colegio Calasanz and graduated from Instituto Conrado González.
 He participated in school football teams before becoming a professional football player.

-His father is Darío Escobar, a banker who founded an organisation that gives young people the opportunity to play football instead of being on the streets.
+His father is Darío Escobar, a banker who founded an organization that gives young people the opportunity to play football instead of being on the streets.
 His brother, Santiago, is a former footballer who played alongside Andrés at Atlético Nacional before moving into team management in 1998.

 Career

 Escobar was a defender throughout his career.
 His jersey number was 2, and he was known by the nicknames "El Caballero del Fútbol" ("The Gentleman of Football") and "The Immortal Number 2".
 In his club career, he played for Colombian club Atlético Nacional and Swiss club Young Boys.
 He helped Nacional to win the 1989 Copa Libertadores.

-Prior to the 1994 World Cup, Escobar was reported to have been offered a contract by A.C.
-Milan.
+Prior to the 1994 World Cup, Escobar was reported to have been offered a contract by AC Milan.